 Design, Simulation, and Control

-NREL's wide range of computing resources allow our scientists and engineers to study the performance of wave energy systems at unprecedented levels of detail, helping to enable the development of innovative and robust system designs.
+NREL's computing resources allow our scientists and engineers to study the performance of wave energy systems at unprecedented levels of detail to enable the development of innovative and robust system designs.

 Variable Geometry and Controls

-NREL is working to develop wave energy system technologies that provide the ability to optimize power absorption and minimize peak loads and peak-to-average power using novel control strategies and variable-geometry systems, with the overall goal of reducing the cost of wave energy.
+To reduce the cost of wave energy, we develop wave energy system technologies that can optimize power absorption and minimize peak loads and peak-to-average power using novel control strategies, like variable-geometry systems, which can change shape to produce more energy more efficiently.